apache/skywalking-java/docs/en/setup/service-agent/java-agent/Java-Plugin-Development-Guide.md

 * `mq.brokers` indicates MQ address ,SkyWalking organize the value as service .
 Both of consumer , producer must record the tag , and ensure the value is consistent .
 * `mq.queue`   indicates MQ queue name
 * `mq.topic`   indicates MQ topic name , It's optional as some MQ don't hava concept of `topic`
-* `transmission.latency` The transmission latency from consumer to producer .
-Usually you needn't to record this tag manually ,instead to call  `contextCarrier.extensionInjector().injectSendingTimestamp();` to record tag `sendingTimestamp` on producer side , and SkyWalking would record this tag  on consumer side if `parentSpan`(from producer side ) contains `sendingTimestamp`
+* `transmission.latency` The transmission latency from consumer to producer.
+Usually you needn't to record this tag manually, instead to call  `contextCarrier.extensionInjector().injectSendingTimestamp();` to record tag `sendingTimestamp` on producer side , and SkyWalking would record this tag on consumer side if `sw8-x` context carrier(from producer side) contains `sendingTimestamp`

 ### Advanced APIs